‘Bold And The Beautiful’ Weekly Spoilers: Zoe Wants To Wed Carter Immediately, Ridge Grills Finn

 Friday, February 5 – Ridge Grills Finn

 Ridge is fiercely protective of his daughter.
-When Finn tells him his intentions with Steffy, Ridge listens and asks him some pointed questions.
+When Finn tells him his intentions for Steffy, Ridge listens and asks him some pointed questions.

 Paris gives Zoe a document to sign.
 But now that the tables have turned, will Paris give in to her wayward sister?